Polygyros: Municipality

 The municipality has an area of 947.417 km2, the municipal unit 470.933 km2.
+The municipality includes the villages of Vrastama, Taxiarchis, Ormylia, Olynthos, Gerakini and Kalives.

 History

 Antiquity

 Some situate in the broader area of modern Polygyros the ancient city of Apollonia.
 Apollonia was one of the 32 cities, which, under the leadership of the Olynthus, constituted the Koinon ton Chalkideon (Chalkidian League).
 The Koinon was destroyed in 379 BCE by the Spartans, while in 348 BCE Philipp II of Macedon annexed the whole Chalcidice into the Macedonian Kingdom.
 In 168 BCE Chalcidice was subjected by the Romans.

 Byzantine and Ottoman Era

 The town of Polygyros is first mentioned in a medieval imperial document, chryssovoulon (with golden stamp), of Eastern Roman Emperor Nikephoros III Botaneiates about 1080 CE.
 In 1430, as the rest of the Eastern Roman Empire, Polygyros was conquered by the Ottomans and belonged to the Sanjak of Thessaloniki.
 On 17 May 1821 the people of Polygyros rose against the Ottoman authority and managed, temporarily, to expel the Ottoman guard.
 Polygyros, such as other villages of the peninsula, were burned by the Ottomans.

 Many residents of Polygyros also took part in the 1854's unsuccessful revolutionary movement against the Ottomans.